 - 1 These courses may be completed before admission to the upper division.
-If already completed, a student may substitute an approved elective. - 2 This course satisfies a general studies requirement.
-See the course description for specific requirement(s) the course fulfills. - 3 Approved substitute courses are accepted from the College of Engineering and Applied Sciences for option B students.
+If already completed, a student may substitute an approved elective. - 2 Approved substitute courses are accepted from the College of Engineering and Applied Sciences for option B students.